How to hire your first employee in Georgia

 Part 1: Preparations for hiring employees in Georgia

-Expanding your team is exciting, so you might be tempted to immediately post the job description and begin talking to applicants.
+Expanding your team is exciting, so you might be tempted to post the job description and begin talking to applicants immediately.
 But that’s not the best idea if this is your first time going through the hiring process.
 The fact is, you need to get your business set up and ready for employment before you even think about starting interviews.
 Here’s how to do that:

 1. Make a hiring plan

-A word of advice for constructing your timeline: Almost every step of the hiring process will take longer than you think it will.
+A disclaimer for constructing your timeline: Almost every step of the hiring process will take longer than you think it will.
 Build in a week or two of buffer time.

 2. Apply for your Employer Identification Number (EIN)

-You might already have an Employer Identification Number (often shortened to EIN), which is basically how the federal government recognizes your business for tax purposes.
+You might already have a Federal Employer Identification Number (often shortened to EIN), which is basically how the federal government recognizes your business for tax purposes.
 However, if you don’t already have one, now’s the time to apply.
 (You’re required to have an EIN now that you’re hiring an employee.)

 Luckily, getting an EIN is pretty simple, and you can do it right now if you have a few minutes.
 Tap here to get your Employment Identification Number from the IRS website.